Shilpa-Ravi/CloudBoost/README.md

 # CloudBoost IP Address Project

-This is a repo for a starter appliation for a Single Page MEAN Stack application.
-Just download and install and you have a good foundation for building application.
+This is a repo that has a MEAN application which:
+Shows the list of IP addresses currently viewing the app When a new user opens the app, dynamically adds their IP address to the list of IPs When a user closes the app, dynamically removes their IP address from the list of IPs

 ## Installation
 1. Download the repository